rond-authz/rond/README.md

 make test
 ```

-Please note that in order to run tests you need Docker to be installed, since tests need a local instance of MongoDB to be up and running `make tests` takes care of it by creating a new `mongo` container.
+Please note that in order to run tests you need Docker to be installed; tests need a local instance of MongoDB to be up and running, the `make test` command will take care of it by creating a new `mongodb` container.
+The container is auomatically removed at the end of tests; if it remains leaked simply run `make clean`.

 ### Contributing